Formlabs/Hackathon-2021-CheckMeet/doc/QuickStart.md

 ### Install latest firmware on device

-You have two options: you can either download the firmware from our [Releases](https://github.com/Formlabs/hackathon-2021-i-am-on-a-meeting-sign/releases) page, then upload it to your device, or you can compile it manually.
+You have two options: you can either download the firmware from our [Releases][] page, then upload it to your device, or you can compile it manually.

+Independently of which approach you pick, you need to connect your device through a microUSB cable.
+Make sure the cable is not a charge only one and it has data wires!
+When the device is connected to the computer, a new serial device will come up in the operating system, something like

+- `/dev/cu.usbserial-143330` for MacOS,
+- `TODO` for Windows, or
+- `TODO` for Linux.

+This will be referred to `<PORT>` below.

 #### Option 1: Download firmware from Releases page

-TODO
+1. Download `firmware.ino.nodemcu.bin` from the [release][Releases].
+2. Install esptool by running `pip3 install esptool`
+3. Run the following command:

+    esptool.py --chip esp8266 --port <PORT> --baud 115200 --before default_reset --after hard_reset write_flash 0x0 firmware.ino.nodemcu.bin

 #### Option 2: Compile firmware manually

-TODO
+1. Set up the development environment as described in [this document](../firmware/README.md).
+2. Open firmware.ino in the Arduino IDE.
+3. Menu / Sketch / Upload

 ### Connect the device to your Wi-Fi network

-TODO
+An unconfigured device always boot up acting as a Wi-Fi access point with a name like `ESP_abcdef`.

+1. Connect to the device via Wi-Fi, a cellphone can be used for this.
+2. The device will present a captive portal where the Wi-Fi can be configured.
+   If it doesn't pop up for some reason, navigate to http://192.168.4.1/.
+3. Click `Configure WiFi`
+4. Pick the Wi-Fi access point the device needs to connect to and enter the password.

 ### Find out the IP address of your device